The Future of Work: Automate the Tasks That Drain Your Best People

 Closing Thought

-The future of work is simple: let the robots handle the robotic tasks.
+Let the robots handle the robotic tasks.